 A decade later we are now heading into our fifties and our fourth marriage with each other.
 Our kids are older and our careers have completely changed intensity and direction.
 Giving us more time to share some of our wisdom and learnings.

 Our mission today is to help other couples thrive in their relationships.
-One part of this is to create our app “The Lovers” that gives couples access to tools and more knowledge that was hard for us to find.
+One part of this is through our app “The Lovers” that gives couples access to tools and knowledge that was hard for us to find.
+We have also started a mini podcast, Snippets – The Lovers Podcast (in Swedish).
+It is a number of short programs connected to relationship issues.
+On top of that we also coach couples and arrange “training camps” for couples that wish to strengthen their relationships.
 We long for a society where conversations about life and relationships are as common as talking about the weather.

 We would love to have you on our side, being curious, daring greatly and thriving in your relationship.
 We believe we all inspire each other.
 We also believe, as Esther Perel puts it: “The quality of your relationships determines the quality of your life”.